 At least for my wall, assembly wasn't something I could do on my own, needed several people to hold the panels in place, sometimes high on a ladder, while another person drives the screws that connect the panels together.
 It was almost a day's work, too, so plan accordingly.

-The panels didn't fit together too well, there was a lot of micro adjustments.
+The panels didn't fit together too well, there were a lot of micro adjustments.
 Very hard to do unless you have help.
 You may also need to replace or repair panels and frames if they were damaged during shipping.
 Your experience may be much better or smoother, but you want to be prepared and don't want your friends or family to get hurt.
 The unfortunate thing is, not many people have experience doing this.
 Interview your contractors and share the assembly instruction with them first.
 You may want carpenters who can cut new pieces to replace damaged bits.

 In The End